Crown-Point-Technologies/circularEconomy/README.md

 # circularEconomy
 This repository is intended to show the progress and examples of a Life Cycle Assessment (LCA) ontology

 The LCAOntology.ttl is the current version of the ontology.
-It is in the LCA Ontology Folder  It imports the following ontologies:
+It is in the LCA Ontology Folder.
+It imports the following ontologies:
 - the Basic Formal Ontology (BFO)
 - the Industrial Ontologies Foundry (IOF)
 - the IOF Biopharmaceutical Manufacturing Ontologies, namely Equipment, Manufacturing Execution, Material, Monitoring & Control, Parameter, Physical and Recipe modules.